 Field Value Description Enable off on; default: off Turns the instance on or off.
 Name string; default: none Instance name, generated by the user when first creating the configuration.
-Device RS232 RS485; default: RS232 Specifies which serial port will be used for serial communication.
-Baud rate (RS485) integer [300230400]; default: 9600 Data rate for serial data transmission (in bits per second (bps)).
-Baud rate (RS232) integer [300115200]; default: 9600 Data rate for serial data transmission (in bits per second (bps)).
-Data bits 5 6 7 8; default: 8 Number of data bits for each character.
+Device USB RS232 interface; default: USB RS232 interface Specifies which serial port will be used for serial communication.
+Baud rate integer [3003000000]; default: 9600 Data rate for serial data transmission (in bits per second (bps)).
+Data bits 8; default: 8 Number of data bits for each character.
 Stop bits 1 2; default: 1 Stop bits sent at the end of every character allow the receiving signal hardware to detect the end of a character and to resynchronise with the character stream.
 Electronic devices usually use one stop bit.
 Two stop bits are required if slow electromechanical devices are used.

 Parity None Odd Even Mark Space; default: None In serial transmission, parity is a method of detecting errors.
 An extra data bit is sent with each data character, arranged so that the number of 1 bits in each character, including the parity bit, is always odd or always even.
 If a byte is received with the wrong number of 1s, then it must have been corrupted.
 However, an even number of errors can pass the parity check.
 None (N) - no parity method is used.
 Odd (O) - the parity bit is set so that the number of "logical ones (1s)" has to be odd.
 Even (E) - the parity bit is set so that the number of "logical ones (1s)" has to be even.
-Flow control None RTS/CTS Xon/Xoff; default: None In many circumstances a transmitter might be able to send data faster than the receiver is able to process it.
+Flow control None; default: None In many circumstances a transmitter might be able to send data faster than the receiver is able to process it.
 To cope with this, serial lines often incorporate a "handshaking" method, usually distinguished between hardware and software handshaking.
-RTS/CTS - hardware handshaking.
-RTS and CTS are turned OFF and ON from alternate ends to control data flow, for instance when a buffer is almost full.
-Xon/Xoff - software handshaking.
-The Xon and Xoff characters are sent by the receiver to the sender to control when the sender will send data, i.e., these characters go in the opposite direction to the data being sent.
-The circuit starts in the "sending allowed" state.
-When the receiver's buffers approach capacity, the receiver sends the Xoff character to tell the sender to stop sending data.
-Later, after the receiver has emptied its buffers, it sends an Xon character to tell the sender to resume transmission.
-RS485: Ful Duplex off on; default: off Turns Full Duplex mode on or off.
-This option is available only on the RS485 device.
-RS232: Echo off on; default: off Enable serial device echo.
-This option is available only on the RS232 device.